- Would I fit in at The Ayurvedic Institute?

 - Can I become certified in Ayurveda from a distance?

-While we do offer courses in Ayurveda online, these are considered introductory or supplemental.
-Our Ayurvedic Studies Program takes place at The Ayurvedic Institute’s Albuquerque campus and includes classes, clinical observation, and community.
-This full-time hands-on immersive program takes place on-campus for approximately 9 months of each year.
+While we do offer continuing education courses in Ayurveda that people can do from a distance or with low residency (for example webinars or in-person weekend seminars) these are considered personal enrichment and professional enhancement courses.
+They are not designed for you to attend and then set up a professional practice around that topic.
+To become certified as an Ayurvedic professional, take a look at our Ayurvedic Studies Program, which takes place at The Ayurvedic Institute’s Albuquerque campus and includes a rich depth of classes, supervised clinical practice and a chance to become part of an amazing community.
+This full-time hands-on immersive program takes place for approximately nine months of each year.
 We do have students who return to their homes during the summer months and during breaks in the school year and come back again in the fall.

 - What can I expect during a seminar or intensive?

-You can expect to learn from Vasant Lad, BAM&S, MASc, and the Ayurvedic community in gleaning new insights into specific topics of Ayurveda.
-(The topics Vasant Lad teaches change each year, so check our website often for updates and more information.)
-You will receive a certificate of completion for your participation if your tuition is paid and you have attended 100% of the course.
+You can expect to learn from Vasant Lad and the Ayurvedic community in gleaning new insights into specific topics of Ayurveda.
+Many who participate for the first time are surprised to learn that Vasant Lad is himself teaching the entire weekend and all but a couple of sections of the weeklong intensives.
+It’s an amazing gift!
+Vasant Lad’s seminar and intensive topics change each year, so check our website often for updates and more information.
+You will receive a certificate of completion for your participation if you have attended 100% of the course.

 - How do I register for a seminar, webinar, or intensive?

 It’s easy!
-Pick your seminars from our website and call our main office to register: (505) 291-9698, Ext.
-0. Full payment is due at the time of registration.
+Pick your seminars from our website, register online or call our office to register at (505) 291-9698, ext.
+0. Full payment is due at time of registration.

 - Are there any prerequisites?

 For most of our offerings there are no prerequisites, you can just sign up, but there may be some offerings that do require particular knowledge or experience or that build upon each other.
-Please check our website for information regarding a particular course’s prerequisites before you register or contact our Student Services Coordinator at email@example.com or (505) 291-9698, Ext.
-126.
+Please check our website for information regarding a particular course’s prerequisites before you register or contact our Student Services Coordinator at (505) 291-9698, Ext.
+126 or click on the link at lef to email.

-- I heard I could become a member and get discounts on seminars, webinars, and intensives… is this true?
+- If I become a member, do I get discounts on seminars, webinars, and intensives?

 - Can I receive CEUS?

 Our seminars and intensives are approved by The National Ayurvedic Medical Association’s (NAMA) PACE CEUs.
 We also work with many credentialing and professional bodies and are happy to submit paperwork on your behalf.
-Please contact Student Services for more information: (505) 291-9698, Ext.
-126 or firstname.lastname@example.org.
+Please contact our Student Services Coordinator for more information: (505) 291-9698, Ext.
+126 or click on the email link at left.